slackapi/deno-slack-api/docs/triggers/shortcut-triggers.md

  }
 }
 ```

-### Link Unfurling
-A link trigger can be used to create a shortcut which, when clicked or activated, will run through a workflow.
-When a link trigger is created through the API, its return object will include a shortcut_url parameter which can be pasted into Slack client and unfurled to reveal a shortcut link.
-Clicking on this link will run through the associated workflow.

 ## Usage
-### Example Shortcut Trigger With Shortcut Object

-Below are some usage examples of `ShortcutTrigger` objects which can be used in a .ts file to create a `shortcut` trigger through the Hermes CLI, alternatively this object could be passed into a
+Below are some usage examples of `ShortcutTrigger` objects which can be used in a .ts file to create a `shortcut` trigger through the [Hermes CLI](./trigger-basics.md/#creating-triggers-using-the-hermes-cli), alternatively this object could be passed into a
-`client.workflows.triggers.create` method to achieve the same effect at runtime.
+`client.workflows.triggers.create` method to achieve the same effect at [runtime](./trigger-basics.md/#creating-triggers-in-the-runtime-environment).

+### Example Configured Shortcut Trigger

 ```ts
 const trigger: ShortcutTrigger = {